 What is Mindfulness?

-Mindfulness meditation is a way of training our minds to be in the present moment, through mind body meditation practices, rather than dwelling in the past or being caught up in the future.
-It becomes a way of life, also teaching us how to be more compassionate towards ourselves and others.
+Mindfulness can be cultivated and mindfulness meditation is one way of training our minds to be in the present moment, through mind body meditation practices, rather than dwelling in the past or being caught up in the future.
+Mindfulness can also be grown however by paying attention to any moment of our lives and intentionally bringing in the same attitudes.
+Mindfulness practice becomes a way of life, translating into mindful living, teaching us how to be more compassionate towards ourselves and others.

 Everyone has the ability to be present with their experience and will naturally have times when they feel more connected, especially when participating in something that they enjoy, for example a hobby / special interest or during a positive interaction with a loved one.
-A mindfulness course can help us to cultivate this natural ability so that it might become more available to us in all aspects of our life
+Mindfulness training, coaching and /or awareness-based leadership programmes can help professionals and organisations to cultivate this natural ability so that it might become more available to us in all aspects of our life and we can do our best work and turn our energies into contributing to the world as a force for good.

 "We find that mindfulness is a transformative practice, leading to a deeper understanding of how to respond to situations wisely"